lllllllillllllillll/DweebUI/README.md

 # DweebUI
-DweebUI is a simple Docker web interface created using Javascript, Node.JS, and Express.
+DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.

-Alpha v0.09 ( :fire: Experimental :fire: )
+Alpha v0.20 ( :fire: Experimental :fire: )

+:warning: DweebUI is a management interface and should not be directly exposed to the internet:warning:
+:warning: External access should be done through a VPN or secure SSH connection :warning:

 [![GitHub Stars](https://img.shields.io/github/stars/lllllllillllllillll/DweebUI)](https://github.com/lllllllillllllillll)
 [![GitHub Activity](https://img.shields.io/github/commit-activity/y/lllllllillllllillll/DweebUI)](https://github.com/lllllllillllllillll)
 [![Docker Pulls](https://img.shields.io/docker/pulls/lllllllillllllillll/dweebui)](https://hub.docker.com/repository/docker/lllllllillllllillll/dweebui)
 [![GitHub License](https://img.shields.io/github/license/lllllllillllllillll/DweebUI)](https://github.com/lllllllillllllillll/DweebUI/blob/main/LICENSE)

+* This is a personal project that I started to get more familiar with Javascript and Node.js.
+* I probably should have waited a lot longer to share this :|

 <a href="https://raw.githubusercontent.com//lllllllillllllillll/DweebUI/main/screenshots/dashboard.png"><img src="https://raw.githubusercontent.com/lllllllillllllillll/DweebUI/main/screenshots/dashboard.png" width="50%"/></a>